andreasRu/lucee-admin-language-editor/README.md

 ## How the "Lucee Admin Language Editor" works

-This are some of the functionalities that the Lucee Admin Language Editor gives:
+This are some of the main functionalities that the Lucee Admin Language Editor offers:

-- **Password and Password.txt Generation:** The "Lucee Administrator Language Editor" will generate a password and create the password.txt for you: When logging into the "Server Administrator" on the first time, just click on the "import" button. **Important:** You need to log into the "Server Administrator" first to make the "View in Server-/Web-Administrator"-Buttons work correctly.
+- **Password and Password.txt Generation:** The "Lucee Administrator Language Editor" will generate a password and create the password.txt for you: When logging into the "Server Administrator" on the first time, just click on the "import" button.

 - **Fast Viewing With "WYSIWYG":** After logging into the "Server-/Web-Administrator" you'll be able to save and push the created/edited languages files to the Lucee Administrator (click the "Save Changes & Push to Admin"-Button).
 Then you can load the files and view the changes by clicking the "View in Server-/Web-Administrator"-Buttons (you need to be logged into the "Server Administrator" first to make the "View in Server-/Web-Administrator"-Buttons work correctly).

 - **Resource-File-Generation:** When saving a language, the editor takes the default English language resource file **en.xml** as the master/root file for generating/creating the corresponding resource file.
 The data is updated by RegEx-replacements.
 This ensures that comments, structure and sort order of the data is transported from the master file to the generating files.
+That way Lucee Core Devs can focus on the en.xml file as beeing treated as the **master parent file** for the other language files.

 - **Data XML-Encoding/Escaping**: The editor helps creating data and XML-escaping it correctly, following the [XML-Syntax](https://www.w3.org/TR/xml/#syntax) (see also [this stackoverflow post](https://stackoverflow.com/a/28152666/2645359)) .
 As an example, a string to display the following output to the user: